soroushesnaashari/Anime-Faces-Generator-with-GAN-using-TensorFlow/README.md

   ![Samples @ Ep 5](images/epoch05.png)
   ![Samples @ Ep 15](images/epoch15.png)
   ![Samples @ Ep 30](images/epoch30.png)
-  -After 50 epoches the model generated some acceptable anime characters (bottom image) which can be improved a lot with some more profeesional GAN model and also with more epoches.
+- After 50 epoches the model generated some acceptable anime characters (bottom image) which can be improved a lot with some more profeesional GAN model and also with more epoches.
   ![Fresh image](images/fresh.png)

 <br>